WouterGritter/minecraft-hue-ambiance/README.md

 A plugin to reflect the minecraft world in Philips Hue color lighting.

 This plugin aims to update Philips Hue color lights according to in-game events.
-Currently the following things have an effect on the light color:
+Currently, the following things have an effect on the light color:

 - Current biome (colors synthesised by Chat-GPT!)